 In addition to these four types of incidents, construction accidents can commonly include trench or ground collapses, motor vehicle accidents, equipment or tool malfunctions, falling objects, among others.

 Construction workers often sustain serious injuries on the job that require extensive medical treatment, including the following:

 - Broken bones

 Even if a worker survives an on the job accident, they likely face long-term medical treatment and the inability to return to work for some time.

 If you have been injured, call a Charleston workers’ compensation attorney for help

 Whether you work on a construction site, for a manufacturing company, or in an office building, you have the right to workers’ compensation benefits if you qualify.
 Too many workers find themselves receiving inadequate benefits for their serious injuries or facing a complete denial of benefits when they should qualify.
 The experienced South Carolina workers’ compensation attorneys at the Law Firm of Walter Hundley understand the many challenges construction workers and other injured employees face during their recovery.
+We are not just any Charleston law firm, we help you fight for your compensation.
 Please call our office at 843-723-1995 or 866-723-1995 for a free consultation today.